jakubwieczorek/WriteToMe/README.md

 ```
 java -jar Write2Me.jar
 ```
-The window will display with request of filling the details, so username and password.
+The window will display with request of filling the details - so username and password.

 <img src="https://raw.githubusercontent.com/wiki/jakubwieczorek/WriteToMe/2.png" width="700" />